-LDIF File Description oath_2fa.ldif LDIF for the OATH two-factor authentication service. opendj_aci_lift_user_password_restriction.ld ifLDIF to add an ACI entry to the root suffix to allow users to modify the user password attribute. $opendj_aci_remove_blanket_deny_all.ldif$ LDIF to lift any user password restrictions for upgrade. opendj_add_kba_attempts.ldif LDIF to upgrade a user data store from a version earlier than AM 6 to support account lockout when the user fails to answer their security questions a number of times. opendj_config_schema.ldif LDIF for the DS configuration schema. opendj_dashboard.ldif LDIF to support the dashboard service. opendj_deviceprint.ldif LDIF to support the device print service. opendj_deviceprofiles.ldif LDIF to support storage of device information, collected by the SDK device authentication nodes.
-Apply this LDIF if you intend to use the ForgeRock SDK for device profiling. opendj_embinit.ldif LDIF for the DS user management and SMS/configuration datastore schema for evaluation (embedded DS) deployments. opendj_kba.ldif LDIF to support the User Self-Service's knowledge-based questions and answers. opendj_oathdevices.ldif LDIF to support registered devices for the OATH authentication service. opendj_pushdevices.ldif LDIF to support registered devices for the PUSH notification service. opendj_remove_config_schema.ldif LDIF to remove the configuration schema. opendj_remove_user_schema.ldif LDIF to remove the user schema. opendj_retry_limit_node_count.ldif LDIF to upgrade the identity store to support persisting failed login attempts to the user's profile when using the "Retry Limit Decision Node" in the Authentication and Single Sign-On Guide .
+LDIF File Description oath_2fa.ldif LDIF for the OATH two-factor authentication service. opendj_aci_lift_user_password_restriction.ld ifLDIF to add an ACI entry to the root suffix to allow users to modify the user password attribute.

+LDIF File Description opendj_aci_remove_blanket_deny_all.ldif LDIF to lift any user password restrictions for upgrade. opendj_add_kba_attempts.ldif LDIF to upgrade a user data store from a version earlier than AM 6 to support account lockout when the user fails to answer their security questions a number of times. opendj_config_schema.ldif LDIF for the DS configuration schema. opendj_dashboard.ldif LDIF to support the dashboard service. opendj_deviceprint.ldif LDIF to support the device print service. opendj_deviceprofiles.ldif LDIF to support storage of device information, collected by the SDK device authentication nodes.
+Apply this LDIF if you intend to use the ForgeRock SDK for device profiling. opendj_embinit.ldif LDIF for the DS user management and SMS/configuration datastore schema for evaluation (embedded DS) deployments. opendj_kba.ldif LDIF to support the User Self-Service's knowledge-based questions and answers. opendj_oathdevices.ldif LDIF to support registered devices for the OATH authentication service. opendj_pushdevices.ldif LDIF to support registered devices for the PUSH notification service. opendj_remove_config_schema.ldif LDIF to remove the configuration schema. $opendj_remove_user_schema.ldif$ LDIF to remove the user schema. opendj_retry_limit_node_count.ldif (Introduced in AM 7.0.2) LDIF to upgrade the identity store to support persisting failed login attempts to the user's profile when using the "Retry Limit Decision Node" in the Authentication and Single Sign-On Guide .
+There are no equivalent files for other supported directory servers.
+Adapt the contents of the opendj_retry_limit_node_count.ldif file to work with your directory server. opendj_uma_audit.ldif LDIF to add auditing capabilities for the UMA service. opendj_uma_labels_schema.ldif LDIF to add a schema for the UMA service labels. opendj_uma_pending_requests.ldif LDIF to add pending requests for the UMA service. $opendj_uma_resource_set_labels.ldif$ LDIF to support labels for UMA resources. $opendj_uma_resource_sets.ldif$ LDIF to support UMA resources. opendj_update_aci_kba_attempts.ldif LDIF to upgrade a user data store from a version earlier than AM 6 to support account lockout when the user fails to answer their security questions a number of times. opendj_user_index.ldif LDIF for the user respository indexes.

-LDIF File Description There are no equivalent files for other supported directory servers.
-Adapt the contents of the opendj_retry_limit_node_count.ldif file to work with your directory server. opendj_uma_audit.ldif LDIF to add auditing capabilities for the UMA service. opendj_uma_labels_schema.ldif LDIF to add a schema for the UMA service labels. opendj_uma_pending_requests.ldif LDIF to add pending requests for the UMA service. opendj_uma_resource_set_labels.ldif LDIF to support labels for UMA resources. opendj_uma_resource_sets.ldif LDIF to support UMA resources. opendj_update_aci_kba_attempts.ldif LDIF to upgrade a user data store from a version earlier than AM 6 to support account lockout when the user fails to answer their security questions a number of times. opendj_user_index.ldif LDIF for the user respository indexes. opendj_user_schema.ldif LDIF for the user repository schema. opendj_userinit.ldif LDIF for the setting up user session initialization. opendj_webauthndevices.ldif LDIF to support registered devices for the Web Authentication (WebAuthn) authentication service. push_2fa.ldif LDIF for the push two-factor authentication service.
-Not required if you installed DS 7.1 or later by using the 'am-identity-store' setup profile.
+LDIF File Description opendj_user_schema.ldif LDIF for the user repository schema. opendj_userinit.ldif LDIF for the setting up user session initialization. opendj_webauthndevices.ldif LDIF to support registered devices for the Web Authentication (WebAuthn) authentication service. push_2fa.ldif LDIF for the push two-factor authentication service.